 - Think about whether to apply for a credit-building credit card or a small short-term loan to help rebuild your score

-Your credit score is unlikely to shoot up overnight, but if you follow these steps, you should see improvements month after month.
+Your credit score won't improve overnight, but if you follow these steps, you should see improvements month after month.